ACL Tear & Reconstruction

 - Popping sensation or loud pop sound in the knee

 - Severe pain

-- Feeling of instability in the knee
+- The feeling of instability in the knee

 As with any orthopedic condition, we prefer to start with conservative treatment options.
 The problem with a torn ACL is that it will not get better on its own.
 Surgery is often the only option to restore function to the knee.
 This type of repair is usually conducted as an arthroscopy surgery.
 The surgeon makes small incisions to insert a lens that allows him or her to see inside the joint.
 Using a graft, the surgeon can then replace the damaged ligament and work to repair any other parts of the knee that may have been damaged.
-Sometimes this procedure can be done as an outpatient surgery so you can head home more quickly afterwards.
+Sometimes this procedure can be done as an outpatient surgery so you can head home more quickly afterward.

 Staying active and strengthening the muscles surrounding the knee joint can help prevent ACL injuries.
 For example:

 - Hamstring and Quadriceps strengthening exercises